M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 36 active-X
+Version 9.8 Revision 37 active-X
-1. some internal objects can be declared from m2000 code.
-2. Update EditBox to handle color for C#
+1. Update EditBox to handle color for C#
-3. New info (ver 5.6), a greek program Clock  as gadget for screen, some oop programs, and a C# editor (module cs).
+2. New info (ver 5.7), update C# editor (module cs).

 The fist time you run the interpreter do this in M2000 console: